 Tip: Your yearbook should have a new theme each year.
 People will enjoy your creativity and the story the yearbook tells each year.

-Getting started is always the hardest part.
+When it comes to planning your yearbook getting started is always the hardest part.
 A great starting point is to reference your yearbook from the previous year to guide you in building a Yearbook Ladder.
-Download and print a blank Yearbook Ladder here to help you get started.
+Download and print a blank Yearbook Ladder to help you get started.

 Our design software options make class pages simple and quick to design.
 If Inter-State Studio takes your school pictures, we will automatically add your faculty, staff and student images into your chosen yearbook design program.
 Many of our design programs already have multiple templates for class portrait pages ready for you to use.
 Simply flow your images into these pages and add your background to continue your theme.

 Let your creativity shine when designing special event pages.
 These pages are a great place to slightly stray away from your overall theme.
 Consider a special background for these pages that relates to the event you are featuring.
 This will help tie the page back to the event you’re showcasing.
 When making special event pages, choose about ten pictures that will capture the essence of the event.
 Try displaying one large group picture and then choosing pictures of students involved in the event.

 Tip: It may be tempting to squeeze as many pictures on a page as possible, but it is not always pleasing to the eye.
 Find something special about each event and highlight.

 Are you designing a larger book?
 Consider using division pages to separate your book into sections for easy navigating.
 Include your sections in a table of contents at the beginning of the yearbook for even easier navigation through the pages.

 Do you sell advertising to local businesses?
 This is a great way to fundraise for your yearbook program and promote local businesses.
 There are several ways to structure these ads to fit your yearbook design.
 We recommend offering businesses the choice between business card size, quarter page size, half page size or a full page size ad.